Frank-Friemel/ShairportQt/Readme.md

 The installation for Linux depends a bit on your Linux distribution.
-I myself am using [`Manjaro-Linux`](https://manjaro.org/) which worked out of the box and I would expect the same for all KDE based distributions.
+I myself am using [`Manjaro-Linux`](https://manjaro.org/) which worked out of the box and I would expect the same for all KDE-based distributions.
 You'll need at least `Qt 6.7` installed on your machine.

 The [releases](https://github.com/Frank-Friemel/ShairportQt/releases) package contains an installation script.
 So, for now you need to unpack the
 [zip](https://github.com/Frank-Friemel/ShairportQt/releases) file, open a terminal, change-directory to